 If you are an offline retail shopper, you will relate to most of these, and that is where the strength of offline commerce lies.

-Why Brands say Yes to Offline Retail in 2022?
+Why do Brands say Yes to Offline Retail in 2023?

 According to a survey, 2020 saw a mere 3.6% of retailing happening online.
 Let’s look at the top 8 reasons why people (and hence, brands) are still choosing offline retail: